 4. Snip off those rotted string roots

 At this time, you'd want to keep some big roots.
 You can dig the plants up to see the roots.
-If string roots are mushy & appear black, then we snip them off to avoid further spreading to the whole tree.
+If some string roots are mushy & appear black, then we snip them off to avoid further spreading to the whole tree.

 Cut off lots of string roots to focus more energy on the caudex.
 If your root ball is infected by fungi, use some water to spray them off.